microsoft/AzureStackHCIJumpstart/README.md

         2. `BaseVHDX` This is a VHDX with a Windows OS image installed

     b.
 You can experiment using existing VMs rather than having the lab create them however you still need to provide either the `ServerISO` or the `BaseVHDX` file path.
 Instructions for using your own VMs are out of scope.

+    **Note: If you make changes to the module, you must re-import before the changes will be realized.
+Use: ipmo .\AzureStackHCIJumpstart.psd1 -Force

 3. Run `Initialize-AzureStackHCILabOrchestration`